ArenT1981/bsa_constraint_validation_assign1/README.md

 1. `WEEK`

-A week is not defined, however given that `TWO_WEEK` and `FOUR_WEEK` are defined as mapping to the numerical values 2 and 4 respectively, there seems to be no possible logical objection to defining a `WEEK` as mapping to value 1, as makes intuitive sense.
+A week is not defined; however given that `TWO_WEEK` and `FOUR_WEEK` are defined as mapping to the numerical values 2 and 4 respectively, there seems to be no possible logical objection to defining a `WEEK` as mapping to value 1, as makes intuitive sense.

 2. `MONTH`

 A month, as discussed previously, has no possibility of mapping to an exact number of weeks, except in the case of February in non-leap years (28 days = 4 weeks).
-This makes it eminently unusuable as a type that maps to a value, for what value to we map it to, or by what process do we reach a numerical determination for it?
+This makes it eminently unsuitable as a type that maps to a value, for what value do we map it to, or by what process do we reach a numerical determination for it?
 Several possible mitigations could be implemented: you could take a rounded numerical average of weeks, and use this as the divisor; you could crudely define it as 4; or you could make a determination based on the exact calendar month/year in consideration, meaning that the exact value is specifically determined by the month in question in the particular year.
 The final option is just to reject it entirely as a weekly divisor.

 None of these approaches is particularly satisfactory.
 Using "4" means that most of the time it is in fact patently wrong, in terms of weeks represented, though it may be an acceptable approximation, and has the virtue of implementation simplicity.
 Using the average (365 / 12 = 30.416666...) is not particularly helpful/useful for our particular problem here, since in any case it will almost certainly never result in any exact pence amounts in any case (though in practice, in other systems, such a constraint would not be an issue, since you could simply round up to the next nearest pence, and would therefore provide an extremely useable choice).
 Finally, implementing based on the exact year/month considerably increases the code complexity.
 This may be justifiable in some applications/contexts; it would depend upon the real world context that the system is operating in, and the particular behaviour you desire.

 Since no specific criteria was specified, the deliberate design choice made here was simply to reject it as yielding a valid weekly amount.
 In the code, therefore, by design, it later maps to -1 and as a result subsequently causes the amount to be "validated as invalid".
-Note that a `MONTH` frequency, as a type, is accepted per se, in accordance with the requirements; it only subsequently yields an invalid amount.
+Note that a `MONTH` frequency, as a type, is accepted *per se*, in accordance with the requirements; it only subsequently yields an **invalid amount** ("validated as invalid").

 ### Missing/Incomplete Validation criteria (Design Choices)

 1. `WEEK` is entirely missing as either "validated as valid" or "validated as invalid", much as it is missing as an explicitly defined term (see above).
 However, since we have chosen to map it to the value 1 (see above), it seems consistent to also allow its validation determination based on the **result of this division by 1**.
 The result, naturally, is largely tautological, since any value divided by one is just itself; in practice it will therefore always cause a valid currency value to validate as valid, subject to no violations of any other constraints (see below).
-2. The term definition: "An amount contains a value of pounds and pence entered as a String with an optional decimal point." is underspecified/under-determined.
+2. The term definition:

+"An amount contains a value of pounds and pence entered as a String with an optional decimal point."

+is underspecified/under-determined.
 A sensible interpretation would accept that both "100" and "100.00" meet this definition.
 But what of "100.", or "100.1"?
 Here, the choice was made to be fairly strict: if a pence amount is specified in the string, it must be fully qualified in accordance to our conventional way of representing currency values in prices/on display.
 Therefore, "400" is acceptable, since it would universally be interpreted as "£400" (or, being pedantic, "£400.00").
 Similarly for a value such as "550.80".
-"550.8", or "550." are by design, here not accepted.
-Though we could reasonably interpret "550.8" as £550.80, or "550." as £550.00, the fact is either of these representations would be considered, at best, a sloppy representation of a UK Sterling currency value, or, at worst, entirely wrong (after all, suppose "550.8" masks a rounding of "550.83"; therefore it should actually be stated as "550.83", not simply "550.8".
+Contrariwise, "550.8", or "550." are by design, here not accepted.
+Whilst we could reasonably interpret "550.8" as £550.80, or "550." as £550.00, the fact is either of these representations would be considered, at best, a sloppy representation of a UK Sterling currency value, or, at worst, entirely wrong (after all, suppose "550.8" masks a rounding of "550.83"; therefore it should actually be stated as "550.83", not simply "550.8".
 3. `MONTH` as discussed above is not an unambiguous weekly divisor.
 Therefore, in the code, it will always subsequently "validate as invalid".
 So, for example, an Amount of £40.00 over a `MONTH` frequency will therefore be "invalid", even though some might conventionally want to interpret that as equating to a weekly amount of £10.00.
 This is by design.
 4. Technically neither a `QUARTER` nor `YEAR` are strictly either 13 weeks or 52 weeks exactly, since a year itself is not precisely 365 days.
 Such a level of discrimination will be bypassed here, however, by following the specified criteria of 13 and 52.
 In general usage our conventional calendar is "close enough", even allowing for some variability due to its inexact division into whole units.
 Only in the case of a `MONTH` is there a significant deviation, hence why it was deliberately rejected here; 31 days is quite a significant deviation from 28 as a divisor.
-5. An Amount of 0 is undefined/an edge case.
+5. An Amount of `0` (or `0.00` if you prefer) is an undefined/an edge case.
 Do we validate it as valid after acceptance?
 Since it is meaningless (at least in our context here, and computationally, for that matter) to attempt to divide by zero, it is therefore rejected during the validation algorithm and will always "validate as invalid".
 Similary for negative values (though one could make a legimate argument on the basis of it effectively showing a weekly amount owed, rather than an amount to be paid).
 6. No constraint is put upon the the maxima (or minima, for that matter) input Amount.
 Allowing an unconstrained input amount is a potential security risk at worst, or otherwise a bad implementation choice, since there are clear limits on the extent of currency amounts we would legitimately be interested in calculating.
-The system should not therefore accept an Amount value that has, say, 250,000 digits, since it clearly does not represent any sane currency payment.
-Indeed, the limit was set at 11 digits, which is still exceptionally generous, as it would allow currency payments of (at worst) "99999999.99" or (at best) "99999999999".
-So values up to £99,999,999.99, i.e. 99 million pounds.
+The system should not therefore accept an Amount value that has, say, 250,000 *digits*, since it clearly does not represent any sane currency payment.
+Indeed, the limit was set at 11 characters in total (since the input is a String), which is still exceptionally generous, as it would allow currency payments of (at worst) "99999999.99" or (at best) "99999999999".
+So values up to £99,999,999.99 if specified with pence, i.e. 99 million pounds.
 11 characters seemed a sensible limit.
 So this particular limit is enforced by a `@Length` annotation on the Amount member variable.

 # Implementation Notes

 ## Currency Verification

-The verification/acceptance of sane currency values (as per our term defintion above; see point 2. in the previous section) is accomplished through the application of a regular expression that pattern matches the Amount String.
+The verification/acceptance of sane currency values (as per our term defintion above; see point *2.* in the previous section) is accomplished through the application of a regular expression that pattern matches the Amount String.
 This method returns a boolean flag that indicates whether the value is a sane/acceptable representation of a currency:

 ```java
 private boolean isValidNumericAmount(String inputAmount)